ethanttlee/DSC180AQuarter1Project/README.md

 # DSC180AQuarter1Project

+The notebook "DSC180AQ1Project.ipynb" contains code to prepare gene expression for analysis, perform cis-eQTL, create LocusZoom plots, and a pipeline for PRS generation.

-Run the following wget commands for all of the data, then unzip the data.
+Run the following wget commands, then unzip the data.
 These are necessary to run the notebook.

 ```
 wget -O GD462.GeneQuantRPKM.50FN.samplename.resk10.txt.zip https://drive.google.com/file/d/1ugiWccCtoF7Ccx5-8Fn4nfvL1NJ-PuSr/view